 A free alternative

 This feature is already available to all Luno customers.
-Simply enter the email address or mobile phone number of the recipient when sending your payment and we’ll process it instantly and with zero fees.
+Enter the email address or mobile phone number of the recipient when sending your payment and we’ll process it instantly with zero fees.

 For more information, check out the following Help Centre articles: